-We depend heavily on the success of our current product candidates, of which SAGE-547 is in Phase 3 clinical development for super-refractory status epilepticus; SAGE 217 is in Phase 1 clinical development; and SAGE-689 and SAGE-718 are in non-clinical development; and other product candidates are at earlier stages.
+We depend heavily on the success of our current product candidates, of which SAGE-547 is in Phase 3 clinical development for super-refractory status epilepticus, or SRSE, and in Phase 2 development for severe post-partum depression, or PPD; SAGE 217 has completed Phase 1 clinical development, and is expected to commence Phase 2 clinical trials for PPD, essential tremor (ET) and Parkinson's disease; SAGE-689 and SAGE-718 are in non-clinical development; and other product candidates, including SAGE-105 and SAGE-324, are at earlier stages.
 We cannot be certain that we will be able to complete, within the expected time-frames, our non-clinical studies or clinical trials, or to announce results on the time-lines we expect.
 We cannot be certain that we will be able to advance our product candidates into additional trials, or to successfully develop, or obtain regulatory approval for, or successfully commercialize, any of our product candidates.

 We currently have no drug products for sale, and may never be able to successfully develop marketable drug products.
 Our business depends heavily on our ability to successfully complete non-clinical and clinical development of our current product candidates, and to obtain regulatory approval and successfully commercialize those product candidates.
 Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through non-clinical studies and clinical trials that the product candidate is safe and effective for use in each target indication.
-Our lead product candidate, SAGE-547, is currently in Phase 3 clinical development for the treatment of super-refractory status epilepticus, or SRSE.
-SAGE-217 is in Phase 1 clinical development, and SAGE-689 and SAGE-718 are in non-clinical development and other product candidates are at earlier stages.
+Our lead product candidate, SAGE-547, is currently in Phase 3 clinical development for the treatment of SRSE and in Phase 2 clinical development for severe PPD.
+SAGE-217 has recently completed Phase 1 clinical development, and is expected to commence Phase 2 clinical trials.
+SAGE-689 and SAGE-718 are in non-clinical development and other product candidates are at earlier stages.
 Drug development involves a high degree of risk.

 We may not be able to complete our clinical trials or announce results from our clinical trials on the time-lines we expect.
-For instance, we may experience slower than expected clinical site initiation, or slower than expected identification and enrollment of evaluable patients.
-There is also the potential for delays or problems in analyzing data, and the potential need for additional analysis or data or the need to enroll additional patients.
+For instance, we have experienced slower than expected enrollment and randomization of patients in our Phase 3 clinical trial in SRSE.
+These issues may continue, or we may encounter similar difficulties in our other trials.
+There is also the potential for slower than expected clinical site initiation, delays or problems in analyzing data, and the potential need for additional analysis or data or the need to enroll additional patients.
 We may also encounter delays arising from unexpected adverse events in a trial or other unexpected hurdles or issues in the conduct of any trial.